Taught course

 Course content

 Global warming, conflict zones and unfair healthcare provision are among the most urgent health challenges facing the population over the next decade.
-According to the World Health Organisation (WHO), solving them will require a coordinated effort from the global health sector, policymakers, international agencies and communities.
+According to the World Health Organization (WHO), solving them will require a coordinated effort from the global health sector, policymakers, international agencies and communities.
 Could you be part of that solution?

 If you are looking to make a real difference in the pursuit of health equity and global justice, our stimulating suite of MScs in Global Health will help you better understand global health issues, policy and practices in the 21st century.
 Reflecting contemporary concerns and areas of research excellence at St George’s, we offer five specialist pathways in Global Health – in Conflict, Humanities, Mental Health, Ethics and Law, and Infection and Immunity – as well as the broad-based general degree.